Recently, we took a nostalgic, infographic-based look back at the history of Google search results pages.

 You can view a high-resolution version of the image by clicking on the image below.

 Infographic created by Clark Boyd, VP Strategy at Croud, and graphic designer Chelsea Herbert.
 Click here to read the blog post by Croud on The Future of Google Search Results Pages.

-Clark Boyd is an SEO strategist and a contributor to Search Engine Watch.
+Clark Boyd is a freelance digital marketing consultant and a contributor to Search Engine Watch.